Web Hosting Performance Test: 120 Days of Real Data

 | GoDaddy | 1.9s | 2.2s | 3.4s | A (94%) | 1.6s |

 Testing location: GTmetrix from Vancouver, Canada.
-Tested weekly (17 tests per site).
+Mitchell ran 17 tests per site over 120 days.
 All sites used identical WP Super Cache configuration.

 Geographic Performance Variation